 When I think about how an atheist might feel if they were on the receiving end of this expression, I think of Christopher Hitchens.
-Hitch was a contrarian.
-He was brilliant author, columnist and critic.
+Hitch was brilliant author, columnist and critic.
 He was also an ardent and outspoken anti-theist.

 Hitchens died from esophageal cancer in 2011.
 Prior to his death, a legion of faithful folks across various religious persuasions offered to pray for him (for his health and his salvation, of course!), designating a specific day as “Everybody Pray for Hitchens Day”.

 In Hitch’s typical sardonic style, he wrote, “I don’t mean to be churlish about any kind intentions, but when September 20 comes, please do not trouble deaf heaven with your bootless cries.
 Unless, of course, it makes you feel better.”

 Remember that last sentence from Hitch’s quote.
 Because it leads me to the second problem with this expression.